Lower Trent Conservation

 Compliance and enforcement of the law associated with development activities in or near natural areas plays an important role in maintaining a healthy watershed.

 Lower Trent Conservation regulation officers work to ensure compliance with the regulations and policies adopted by the Conservation Authority.
-They work with watershed residents to increase public knowledge of the regulation.
-This is done through early project consultation before a ‘Development, Interference with Wetlands and Alterations to Shorelines and Watercourses’ permit is issued.
+They work with watershed residents to increase public knowledge of the CA Act and regulation.
+This is done through early project consultation before a permit is issued.

 Once the permit has been issued and a project is underway, regulation officers regularly inspect works.
 Completing inspections ensures that works are completed in accordance with the specifications and site plans submitted with an application and any associated conditions that were approved by Lower Trent Conservation.
 If works are proceeding and the conditions of a permit are not being adhered to, the permit may be revoked.